jordanvolz/lolpop/docs/src/regression_quickstart.md

-This guide will walk us through a quick example of predicting survivors on the infamous [sinking of the Titanic](https://en.wikipedia.org/wiki/Sinking_of_the_Titanic).
-Pretend like you've never seen this example worked out before.
+This guide will walk us through a quick example of predicting medical bills for patients.

-Buckle up, throw on Gavin Bryars' [iconic soundtrack](https://philipjeck.bandcamp.com/album/the-sinking-of-the-titanic-1969), and enjoy the slow descent.
-Spoiler: [Leo doesn't make it out alive](https://www.youtube.com/watch?v=KV-apmpMe80).

 ## Setup

 1. First, let's create a virtual environment for this example:

     ```bash
-    python3 -m venv ~/venv/titanic
+    python3 -m venv ~/venv/medical_bills
     ```
-    Feel free to replace `~/venv/titanic` with any path where you'd like to store the virtual environment.
+    Feel free to replace `~/venv/medical_bills` with any path where you'd like to store the virtual environment.

     Now, activate the  virtual environment:

     ```bash
-    source ~/venv/titanic/bin/activate
+    source ~/venv/medical_bills/bin/activate
     ```

 2. Now let's install the packages we'll need for this example: